KrmKayabasi/CSV-Viewer-Tool/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project is a simple C application that reads a CSV (Comma-Separated Values) file and prints it to the terminal as a clean, aligned table.
+This project reads a CSV (Comma-Separated Values) file and prints it to the terminal as a clean, aligned table for CLI lovers.

 ## 🚀 Features